pybamm-team/pybamm.org/content/jobs.md

 ### How to Post a Job

-1. Open a pull request adding a YAML file at data/jobs/ following data/jobs/_TEMPLATE.yaml.
+To propose a listing, open a pull request adding a YAML file under data/jobs/ using data/jobs/_TEMPLATE.yaml.
+Submissions are validated automatically.
-2. Ensure dates are in YYYY-MM-DD and include a working https:// or http:// URL.
-3. Optionally, also [email us](mailto:pybamm@pybamm.org) for visibility.
-4. If applicable, make a payment or donation as per our policy.

 {{< admonition important >}}
 For details, please review our [Terms & Conditions](/jobs-t-and-c/).